 The WWU Financial Aid office determines graduate student aid eligibility, including work-study, via the Free Application for Federal Student Aid (FAFSA).
-Western's priority deadline is February 15 for eligibility starting the following Fall.
-For more information, please visit the Graduate School's financial aid & work-study page.
+We strongly encourage all students to submit a FAFSA.
+Western's priority deadline is usually February 15 for eligibility starting the following Fall.
+For more information, please visit the Graduate School's financial aid and work-study page.

 Teaching Assistantships (TA)

 Teaching Assistantships are available in limited numbers.
 Assistantships are not available for off-campus programs.
 To be eligible for a TA position, you must have full admit status to the Graduate School (not provisional status) or, if a current student, make satisfactory progress toward the degree.
 Teaching Assistants receive a stipend, a full or partial tuition waiver from the Graduate School, and health coverage.

 Students should speak directly with a faculty member if they want to become a Research Assistant.
 Research Assistants receive a stipend from the Professor's research grants and may include Tuition reimbursement and/or health coverage.

 WWU offers a variety of scholarships at the Scholarship Center.
 Scholarship application materials are usually available beginning in January at Western's Scholarship Center.